Amos77Robert/EHG-Signal-Analysis-for-Preterm-Birth-Prediction/README.md

 ## 📖 Background

-Preterm birth—defined as delivery before 37 weeks of gestation is a major global health challenge and the leading cause of under-five child mortality.
+Preterm birth is defined as delivery before 37 weeks of gestation is a major global health challenge and the leading cause of under-five child mortality.

 Malawi ranks among the highest globally in preterm birth rates, exacerbating neonatal deaths.
 Recent studies from the University Medical Center Ljubljana underscore the value of **surface Electrohysterograph (EHG) signals** as a non-invasive technique for early prediction.